-Water Filter: The water is fine in Europe.
+- Water Filter: The water is fine in Europe.
 You can always buy big bottles of water at the grocery store for cheap.

-Valuables: Don’t bring anything that you really don’t want to lose.
+- Valuables: Don’t bring anything that you really don’t want to lose.
 Leave the fancy jewelry at home.
-Tech stuff trickier because it is expensive but sometimes essential for travel.
+Tech stuff is trickier because it is expensive but sometimes essential for travel.
 Use your best judgment.

 Do a Test Run Before You Go

-Load up you bag and see how heavy it is.
+I highly recommend loading up your bag to see how heavy it is.
 Walk around with it for 20 minutes.
 You’ll be surprised how heavy all your stuff can be.